xduraid/testtt/README.md

 ### 4.1 Shell Variables <a name="shell-variables"></a>

-Shell variables are name-value pairs stored in the shell's internal variable hash table.
+Shell variables are name-value pairs stored in the internal variables hash table.

 ---

 #### 4.1.1 Variable Naming <a name="variable-naming"></a>

 Shell variable names may consist of letters, digits, and underscores, but must not begin with a digit.

+> ℹ️ **Note:**
-Variable names are case-sensitive.
+> Variable names are case-sensitive.

 ---